Azure-Samples/azure-edge-extensions-aio-dapr-workflow/README.md

 az account show
 ```

-run `make` in the root folder of the workspace to deploy the K3D cluster, Azure Arc-enable the cluster, install Azure IoT Operations and deploy the Dapr Workflow application as well.
+* Run `make` in the root folder of the workspace to deploy the K3D cluster, Azure Arc-enable the cluster, install Azure IoT Operations and deploy the Dapr Workflow application as well.
 If you want to deploy only a specific target in the makefile you can run `make <target>`.

+### Publish Data to Azure IoT MQ

+1. Open a new Terminal in VS Code and run:
+`kubectl exec --stdin --tty mqtt-client -n azure-iot-operations -- sh`
+2. At the shell in the mqtt-client pod, run the following command to connect to the MQ broker using the mqttui tool:
+`mqttui -b mqtts://aio-mq-dmqtt-frontend:8883 -u '$sat' --password $(cat /var/run/secrets/tokens/mq-sat) --insecure`
+3. Open another terminal window and repeat step 1 and run inside the container:
+`mosquitto_pub -h localhost -p 1883 -t telemetry -m '{"ambient":{"temperature":10}}'`
+4. Verify that an enriched message is publish on the telemetry-enriched topic by using the mqttui tool in terminal of step 2
+5. Optionally, you can also verify by subscribing via in another terminal window (step 1 required as well):
+`mosquitto_sub -h localhost -p 1883 -t enriched-telemetry`

 ### Deploy a new version of the application